-Why Background Polling?#
+Why Background Polling?

 Standard email ingestion (see Email Ingestion) runs when you open Claude.
 That means emails arriving overnight, on weekends, or during back-to-back meetings pile up.
 Your next session starts with stale context, and you have to wait for a batch ingest before the system is useful.

 Background polling fixes this.
-Once you connect your Gmail, Coppermind checks for new emails automatically every few minutes - even when Claude is closed.
+Once you connect your Gmail, Armbrain checks for new emails automatically every few minutes - even when Claude is closed.
 By the time you open your next session, recent emails are already stored as memories in the correct client minds.

 This matters most when: